Code-Institute-Submissions/battleofnagashino/readme.md

 ### Features Left to Implement

-I would have liked the background image to have been a bit more zoomed out to take adavantage of more high resolution displays
+I would have liked the background image to have been a bit more zoomed out to take adavantage of more high resolution displays.

 ## Testing